Code-Institute-Submissions/jennys-kitchen/README.md

 ## Technology Used
-HTML & CSS programming languages - For the basic site structure and design elements
+[HTML](https://en.wikipedia.org/wiki/HTML) & [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) programming languages - For the basic site structure and design elements

+[JavaScript](https://en.wikipedia.org/wiki/JavaScript) - A small amount of JavaScript was utilised to provide a smooth scroll on the menu page

-[Bootstrap 4]() - To adopt a mobile first design and to ensure responsive behaviour across a variety of screen sizes
+[Bootstrap 4](https://getbootstrap.com/) - To adopt a mobile first design and to ensure responsive behaviour across a variety of screen sizes

 [Balsamiq](https://balsamiq.com/wireframes/desktop/#) - To create the wireframes to build the design around